Capri Everitt

 Capri Aliyah Everitt (born August 30, 2004) is a Canadian singer and children's activist who is best known for receiving a Guinness World Record for "most national anthems sung in their host countries in one year."
-Everitt sang the national anthem in 80 countries between 2015 and 2016 (though only 76 counted for the record).
-She was eleven years old at the end of the tour.
-Everitt sang each country's national anthem in its own language, singing in a total of 41 different languages.
+She sang the national anthem in 80 countries between 2015 and 2016 (though only 76 counted for the record), and was eleven years old at the end of the tour.
+Everitt sang each country's national anthem in its own language, singing in 41 languages.
 The purpose of the tour was to raise money and awareness for orphaned and abandoned children, and all donations were given to SOS Children's Villages.
 A full-length documentary entitled Around the World in 80 Anthems has been made about the tour.

 Biography

 Capri Aliyah Everitt was born on August 30, 2004, and raised in Canada and started singing and playing the piano when she was five.
 Everitt's family were fans of the Guinness Book of World Records and Everitt felt inspired by the book The World Needs Your Kid.
 Everitt decided she wanted to sing as many anthems around the world as possible to raise money and awareness for orphaned and abandoned children.
 The plan was to raise money for SOS Children's Villages, which received all donations from the tour.
-Her parents sold their cars and rented out their home to finance the trip.
-They also received some funding for plane and train tickets from sponsors like Eurail and Flight Centre.
+Her parents sold their cars and rented out their home to finance the trip, and also received some funding for plane and train tickets from sponsors like Eurail and Flight Centre.
 The name of the tour was "Around the World in 80 Anthems" as a play on the name of the novel Around the World in Eighty Days by Jules Verne.

-She began by singing in Ottawa, Ontario on November 19, 2015, then traveled to 80 countries within about nine months, singing each country's national anthem in its own language.
-She sang in a total of 41 different languages during the tour.
+She began by singing in Ottawa, Ontario on November 19, 2015, then travelled to 80 countries within about nine months, singing each country's national anthem in its own language.
+She sang in 41 languages during the tour.
 The last stop was on August 12, 2016.

 She received a Guinness World Record for "most national anthems sung in their host countries in one year."
-She then traveled around the world with her family and nine-year-old brother Bowen and sang the national anthem in about 80 countries.
+She then travelled around the world with her family and nine-year-old brother Bowen and sang the national anthem in about 80 countries.
 Everitt sang the national anthem in 41 languages, as she sang each country's anthem in its native language.
 Her final stop was in the United States where she performed at a Washington Nationals baseball game.
 At each stop, she sang the country's national anthem in full and in its native language.
-Although Everitt sang in 80 countries, only 76 counted for the Guinness record (as the Guinness world record rules stated that only the national anthems of member states of the United Nations would count).
+Although Everitt sang in 80 countries, only 76 counted for the Guinness record, as the Guinness world record rules stated that only the national anthems of member states of the United Nations would count.